LukasMurdock/LukasMurdock.github.io/_posts/2021-10-04-marketing.md

 > What you do in this world is a matter of no consequence.
 The question is what can you make people believe you have done.
 > — [Sherlock Holmes](https://www.goodreads.com/quotes/62701-what-you-do-in-this-world-is-a-matter-of)

+Good branding means one or both of the following:
+- Affective Valence: customers with built-up positive associations with a brand (are willing to/want to) pay more for brand products compared to other brands.
+- Uncertainty Reduction: customers with trust in their expectations of a brand pay more compared to other brands.

 ## Where change happens
 Much of the difference between the [marketing types](https://lukasmurdock.com/marketing-differentiation/) come down to different amounts of [attention](https://lukasmurdock.com/attention/).